dgaitsgo/timeTracker/README.md

 Track your time with this minimalist React task app

 ### Motivation
 I built this tool to help me accurately allot time to tasks.
-The app tracks the time it takes to complete a task and your prediction of how much time it'll take in a really refined UI.
+The app tracks the time it takes to complete a task and your prediction of how much time you thought it would take you in a really refined UI.

 ### To Do